Stephen ‘tWitch’ Boss, ‘Ellen’ show’s dancing DJ, dies at 40

 Her statement did not include details on the cause of his death.

 tWitch started his tenure at “The Ellen Show” in 2014 and later was promoted to co-executive producer in 2020.

+“I’m heartbroken. tWitch was pure love and light.
+He was my family, and I loved him with all my heart.
+I will miss him.
+Please send your love and support to Allison and his beautiful children – Weslie, Maddox, and Zaia,” Ellen DeGeneres stated on Twitter, alongside a photo of the two embracing in a hug backstage.

+The dancer-DJ also appeared in films like “Step Up: All In” and “Magic Mike XXL” and was featured in Disney+’s ”The Hip Hop Nutcracker,” released this year.
 He also had placed as a runner-up on “So You Think You Can Dance” and later judged season 17 of the dance competition show.

-The dancer-DJ also appeared in films like “Step Up: All In” and “Magic Mike XXL” and was featured in Disney+’s ”The Hip Hop Nutcracker,” released this year.

 The Alabama native studied dance performance at Southern Union State Community College and Chapman University.